-5. COMBATANTS' BEHAVIOR
+5. Combatants' Behavior

-- Blatantly ignoring blows received. - Excessive force (Refer to Article I.E. of the Adrian Combat Manual for issues concerning excessive force and fighters conduct on the field.) - Loss of temper (If a combatant loses his temper, instruct the combatant to calm down or leave the field.
+- Blatantly ignoring blows received - Excessive force (See Combat Manual, Article I.E. for issues concerning excessive force and fighters conduct on the field) - Loss of temper (If a combatant loses his temper, instruct the combatant to calm down or leave the field.
 The marshal has authority over any combatant regardless of their rank, status, etc.)